-Q1.
-Where should we station/send officers on Saturday evening? (max.
-75 points) You have the responsibility of assigning up to 5 officers.
-For each officer, specify the location to tation them, and what one specific thing they should be looking for.
-Be as specific as possible.
-For example: "Officer #1: Roof of the Belleville Hospital, search for tall blond woman carrying briefcase.")
-PRIMARY QUESTIONS Q2 .
+- fcase.")

+-

+-

+PRI MARY QUESTIONS

 What role did Stefan Walz play?
-How did Stefan Walz die, who was responsible for his leath, to whom was he allied, and where was he going when he was killed? ( max.
-10 points ) 23.
-What motivated those responsible for his death, and to whom were they allied? (max.
-10 points) Q4 .
-How and why did the gold-tooth man die, to whom was he allied, and do you know his real name? ( max.
-15 points ) 25.
+How did Stefan Walz die, who was responsible for his dearhom was he allied, and where was he going when he was killed? (max.
+10 points)

+-

+Q3. poir What motivated those responsible for his death, and to whom were they allied? (max. nts)

+-

+How and why did the gold-tooth man die, to whom was he allied, and do you know his ne? (max.
+15 points)

+Q 5.
 What role does Charles Oglevee play, and to whom was he allied? (max.
-5 points)
+5 points) Q6.

-- Q 6.
 What is the meaning of the items found outside of Stefan Walz's room? (max.
-5 poin ts) Q7. poi What was the meaning of the translated letter document dropped off for you? ( m ax.
-5 Q8.
+5 points) Q 7.
+What was the meaning of the translated letter document dropped off for you? (max.
+5 po oints) Q8.
 What was the meaning of the note found at the Yorkville pier? (max.
-5 points) - What was the meaning of the two notes found on the wall at the 1850 2nd Ave aparti ex.
-20 points) nent?
-Q10 D. List all of those killed (or gravely injured) by the assassin. (max.
+5 points) What was the meaning of the two notes found on the wall at the 1850 2nd Ave apartment? (max Q10 D. List all of those killed (or gravely injured) by the assassin. (max.
 10 points)

-Q1: 2.
-To the best of your knowledge, where did the assassin sleep on each night from Sunday vember 30th to Saturday, December 6th? (max.
-12 points) SE CONDARY QUESTIONS CONDARY QUESTIONS What's going on with Buttercup? (max.
+Q11 To whom is the assassin allied and what is his motivation? (max.
+5 points) 2.
+To the best of your knowledge, where did the assassin sleep on each night from Sunda vember 30th to Saturday, December 6th? (max.
+12 points) CONDARY QUESTIONS What's going on with Buttercup? (max.
 5 points) S1.
-S1.
-S2.
-What's going on with Buttercup? (max.
-5 points)